 Graeme Norgate, 1997

-You could well make a claim that Blast Corps is the most creative, genre-busting soundtrack the Nintendo 64 has seen – not bad for a game with a premise as simple as “destroy all buildings in the path of a runaway nuclear missile carrier”.
-Then again, the Blast Corps found ingenious ways to complicate the gameplay situations that arose from its straightforward premise.
+You could well make a claim that Blast Corps is the most creative, genre-busting soundtrack the Nintendo 64 has seen.
+That’s not bad for a game with a premise as simple as “destroy all buildings in the path of a runaway nuclear missile carrier”.
+Then again, Blast Corps found ingenious ways to complicate the gameplay situations that arose from its straightforward premise.
 So maybe it’s only natural that Graeme Norgate’s score also continuously surprises.

 However, what makes Blast Corps such riotous fun is not its consistency but its inextinguishable desire to try out new ideas.
 “Bombs Away” is the exact opposite of what you would expect to hear in a game about blowing up stuff.
-Gentle percussion and arpeggios combine with wistful synth melodies and French horn lines as if the world of Blast Corps stood still for a moment, and the gamer is left to contemplate its scope.
+Gentle percussion and arpeggios combine with wistful synth melodies and French horn lines as if the world of Blast Corps stood still for a moment and the gamer is left to contemplate its scope.
 “Upbeat Mood” is equally laid-back but uses 70s funk, wah-wah guitars and Hammond organ to reach that state of mind.
-And if you’re here for the action scoring, Norgate’s metal guitars on “Impending Disaster”, “The Alarm Sounds”, and “Major Trouble” have got you covered when they beef up the familiar industrial/orchestral mix.
-Blast Corps welcomes the arrival of a new console generation with a spectacular outburst of creativity, made possible by the new technology, heralding a bright future ahead.
+And if you’re here for the action scoring, Norgate’s metal guitars on “Impending Disaster”, “The Alarm Sounds”, and “Major Trouble” have got you covered when they beef up the industrial-orchestral mix.
+Blast Corps welcomes the arrival of a new console generation with a spectacular outburst of creativity – made possible by the new technology – heralding a bright future ahead.

 Jun Chikuma, 1998